OEmiliatanO/matrix_multiplication_comparison/answer/computer organization project.md

 one more thing to mention, there's a weird phenomenon that when using O1 optimization on the modified blocked version, the performance is worse than the unmodified one. but in the later optimization (O2,O3,Ofast) the performance is as good as the other one.

+this phenomenon is shown below:

 GFLOPS performace of blocked version and modified blocked version in O1:

 ![](https://i.imgur.com/160fyFx.png)

 ![](https://i.imgur.com/79Wji14.png)
-can see the performace is worse.
+can be seen the performace is worse.

 GFLOPS performace of blocked version and modified blocked version in O2: